casparwb/Syzygy.jl/README.md

 ## Analysis and visualization

 Once a simulation has finished, it can be analyzed and converted to a `MultiBodySolution` type, which allows for easy access to the state vectors and other parameters.
-This is done using the `analyse_simulation` function, which only takes in the resulting output from `simulate` as its argument.
+This is done using the `to_solution` function, which only takes in the resulting output from `simulate` as its argument.
 In the `MultiBodySolution` type, the state vectors are stored in 3-dimensional `AxisArray` from [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl), with the axes being (dimension, particle, time).

 ```julia
 sol = to_solution(res)